haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

  * it should return "FizzBuzz" if the number is divisible by 15 (e.g 15 or 30)
  * it should just return the number the number is otherwise

-1. Initialize a new project directory with a `package.json` file and install Jest.
+1. Initialise a new project directory with a `package.json` file and install Jest.
 2. Write one test case for each acceptance criteria above, using one `it` block for each, and matchers to test the function's return value.
 3. Write the `fizzBuzz` function in the file `fizzbuzz.js` to the four tests pass.
 4. Modify the file `fizzbuzz.js` so, when run from the command line, it prints the result of calling the `fizzBuzz` function for the numbers from 1 to 50 (hint: you can use [a `for` loop to do this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for)).